 If you are charged with burglary of a structure, conveyance, or dwelling (either occupied or unoccupied) with assault or battery, or smash and grab burglary, then contact an experienced criminal defense attorney at Sammis Law Firm.

 We help clients charged with the most serious violent crimes under Florida law, including burglary charged as a first degree felony punishable by life in prison.

 Contact us for a free consultation to discuss the charges pending against you, the potential penalties that might apply, and the best defenses to aggressively fight the charges.

-After an arrest for a violent crime, we fight charges being prosecuted in Tampa in Hillsborough County, in Brooksville in Hernando County, in New Port Richey or Dade City in Pasco County, in Clearwater in Pinellas County, in Bartow in Polk County, FL.
+After an arrest for a violent crime, we fight charges being prosecuted in Tampa in Hillsborough County, Brooksville in Hernando County, New Port Richey or Dade City in Pasco County, Clearwater in Pinellas County, in Bartow in Polk County, FL.

 Element of Burglary with Assault or Battery under § 810.02(2)(a)

 For charges of burglary with an assault or battery under Florida Statue § 810.02(2)(a), the prosecutor with the State Attorney’s Office must prove the following elements beyond all reasonable doubt: